yardgnome18/GF_Repo/source/Minestrone.rst

 Heat the oil in a large pot, add sausage and onions and cook until sausage is browned and onions are soft.

-Add all other ingredients except the GF pasta, bring to a boil then reduce heat and simmer for 30 minutes.
+Add all other ingredients  :guilabel:`except` the GF pasta, bring to a boil then reduce heat and simmer for 30 minutes.

 Add pasta and simmer until it's done.